fitbenchmarking/fitbenchmarking/docs/README.md

-# Docs Resources

-Here are the images and other materials used in the main repository Readme.
-The documentation for fitBenchmarking will expand over time as more feedback is received.
+This folder includes images etc. used in the main FitBenchmarking [README](../README.md).
+Other documentation can also be found on the FitBenchmarking [Wiki](https://github.com/fitbenchmarking/fitbenchmarking/wiki).